 Sport was one of the few respites for a country torn apart by war.
 This film shows a group of then-famous footballers teaching schoolboys a thing or two, as well as footage from the 1945 War Cup.

 These days, the traditional printed press is on the decline but at the time of the war the opposite was true.
 Even though the war meant that the papers were never short of news, the blitz experienced by London complicated the process of creating and distributing the news.

 This film takes a look at the work involved in producing an issue of The Times – to quote the film’s original description: “Bombs may fall, but the newspaper comes out on time.”

 A look at London’s public transport system during the blitz, though this film does show the sunnier side of the situation.
 In particular the London Undergound was home to more than 150,000 people by 1940 as it provided safety and shelter from bombs and gas attacks.

 The Underground became such an important residence for many of the capital’s residents that 22,000 bunk beds were installed along with washroom facilities, food trains and even entertainment in the form of films, music and libraries in some stations.

 There are another 74 films in the recently released archive that I haven’t featured here, so if you’ve enjoyed these then you’ll undoubtedly enjoy digging through the historical collection which is diverse in its contents.
 These are largely propaganda films that don’t dwell on the wounds opened by the blitz and massive loss of life incurred.

 In fact there’s very little front-line footage contained within, and cities that were virtually razed like Coventry aren’t mentioned at all.
 That doesn’t make the archive any less historically important however, so dig deep and enjoy.

-If you’ve enjoyed these films, why not check out these related Stuff to Watch articles:
+If you’ve enjoyed these films, why not check out this related Stuff to Watch article: